 One thing's for sure: dealing with some of those famous and well-respected companies and brands must not lead to taking at face value, or setting your hopes up way too high - not until you see the consequences.
 This is our story.

-ALSO READ:.:: How a joint venture between Sony Music Entertainment and Universal Music Group used to treat its clients .:: Then and now: The reasons why you should not send your video to Vevo anymore .:: Meet the New York based company suspected of an unauthorized use of around 1,000 music videos on Vevo Throughout the period 2012-2015 our company VIDYPS 79 d.o.o. acted as a music distribution service on a link between its clients and Vevo by enabling artists and labels to upload music videos to Vevo and its syndication partners with the help of the company's own service, Blue2Digital.
+ALSO READ:.:: How a joint venture between Sony Music Entertainment and Universal Music Group used to treat its clients .:: Then and now: The reasons why you should not send your video to Vevo anymore .:: Meet the New York based company suspected of unauthorized use of around 1,000 music videos on Vevo Throughout the period 2012-2015, our company VIDYPS 79 d.o.o. acted as a music distribution service with the aim of connecting its clients with Vevo by enabling artists and labels to upload music videos to Vevo and its syndication partners with the help of the company's own service, Blue2Digital.
 YouTube was by far the most significant partner of Vevo's and there were many clients of ours who only paid attention to how their videos were doing on YouTube.
 Some of them didn't even know about Vevo's own video service on Vevo.com.
 As you may presume from the aforementioned, for all that time, Vevo was supposed to be performing a very simple task.
 All they had to do was count the video views generated on Vevo.com, gather them together with the views provided by other syndication partners (including YouTube) and eventually, present the royalty reports based on the total number of views.
 Counting video streams is a real-time process and it must represent the authentic viewers and their IP addresses.
 The biggest challenge one could face is distinguish the genuine (regular) views from those treated as gamed (fake, robotic etc.).
 If a company intends to host a video service, it must provide a reliable tracking software to analyze the website (or app) visitors and determine the regularity of the corresponding video views.
 Whether this software is a product of its own or provided by a 3-rd party service, the company must guarantee that it is reliable and trustworthy.
 If the company is not capable of counting streams properly and it still insists on hosting videos, it will bite off more that it can chew.
 This will consequently produce legal effects that cannot be ignored.
-In April 2015 we started receiving royalty reports that did not reflect the actual number of views we could count on Vevo.com.
+In April 2015, we began receiving royalty reports that did not reflect the actual number of views we could count on Vevo.com.
 Of course, it did affect the amount Vevo was supposed to pay out and it was significantly smaller than it should have been.
-Millions of video views were missing (especially the most valuable ones made by the viewers in the United States) and we refused to send such doctored reports over to our clients.
+Millions of video views were missing (this especially goes for the most valuable ones made by the viewers in the United States) and we, as a socially responsible company, refused to send doctored reports over to our clients.
 Instead of providing us with genuine data, which we, adamantly, were insisting on, Vevo decided to teach us a lesson.
 In May 2015, as their "response" to our enquiry, Vevo took down the videos distributed by Blue2Digital and kept them offline for two weeks.
 During that time, they didn't reply to our emails or phone calls, so we couldn't tell our clients what was going on.